Beliavsky/Fortran-code-on-GitHub/README.md

 [fckit](https://github.com/ecmwf/fckit): Fortran toolkit for interoperating Fortran with C/C++, from ecmwf

+[Fcpp](https://github.com/ivan-pi/Fcpp): seamless interoperability between C++ containers and Fortran arrays, by Ivan Pribec.
+Two classes are provided, cdesc and cdesc_ptr, that act as adaptors between C++ and Fortran, helping to re-establish type and attribute safety when moving between languages.

 [fcppstring](https://github.com/willdickson/fcppstring): Fortran wrapper for C++ strings, by Will Dickson

 [flibcpp](https://github.com/swig-fortran/flibcpp): uses SWIG-Fortran to expose useful functionality from the C++ standard library to Fortran 2003 application developers.
 It generates self-contained Fortran modules with native proxy classes and functions which wrap the C++ standard library.